princebond/switchdex/README.md

 ```

 ```
-git clone git@github.com:VeriSafe/veridex.git
+git clone git@github.com:SwitchOS/veridex.git
 cd Veridex
 yarn
 ```

 ## TODO

-This is a detailed list of planned features to add to this DEX (includes VeriDex backend) on long term:
+This is a detailed list of planned features to add to this DEX (includes Switch backend) on long term:

 -   [x] List Dex Trades
 -   [x] Add troll box using ChatBro